-In a food processor, coarsely grind the onion, parsley, cilantro, and celery.
+In a food processor, finely grind the onion, parsley, cilantro, and celery.
 Transfer the mixture to a heavy wide-bottom pot.
 Add all but last ingredient and bring to a boil.
 Reduce the flame to medium and cook covered for 1 hour, or a little longer until the lentils are perfectly tender and the soup looks thick and creamy.
 Stir in the ground pepper and adjust the texture and seasonings.
 Makes a dozen ample servings.

-- Buckwheat, bulgur, teff, or millet soup
+- Buckwheat, bulgur, teff, steel-cut oat, or millet soup

 These grains take only a few minutes to cook.
 Proceed with the recipe just as above, substituting 2 cups of the suggested grain for the lentils, but with one change: Add them in the last 20 minutes of cooking.